-Most of Houston is located on the gulf coastal plain.
-A year ago, Hurricane Harvey inundated America’s fourth-largest city with over 50 inches of rain and impacted more than 300,000 housing units.
+Most of Houston is located on the gulf coastal plain where severe flooding is common.
+When Hurricane Harvey hit, it inundated America’s fourth-largest city with over 50 inches of rain and impacted more than 300,000 housing units.
 More homes flooded in Houston during Hurricane Harvey than in New Orleans during Hurricane Katrina.
-It was the third year in a row that Houston experienced severe flooding.

 The simulation pretends that there is a hurricane coming.
 People are put on buses and evacuated to San Antonio or Dallas.